pozi/PoziDocs/pozi-connect/installation.md

 This file should persist in your Pozi Connect application folder, so you need only do this step once, not every time you update the application or configuration.

+## Moving Pozi Connect

+Pozi Connect can be easily moved to a new location at any time to suit your changing needs.
+The `PoziConnect` folder is self-contained, meaning the application will continue to work as long as all the files within the folder are moved together.
+Any PC that can access the `PoziConnect.exe` file can run it.

+Moving Pozi Connect can be done with or without upgrading at the same time.
+See the following options.

+### Move Without Upgrading

+1. move the entire `PoziConnect` folder to desired location
+2. update any user's desktop shortcuts to point the the new location

+### Upgrade and Move

+1. run the installer to install Pozi Connect at the new location
+2. copy the `PoziConnect\output` folder from the old location to the new one
+3. copy the `PoziConnect\PoziConnect.site.ini` file from the old location to the new one
+4. update any user's existing desktop shortcuts to point the the new location

+### Other Changes

+The reason for your needing to change Pozi Connect location may coincide with other changes on your network, such as the location of source data.
+If your source data (eg Vicmap datasets) has moved, your Pozi Connect configuration will also need to be updated.
+Email support@pozi.com with details of any changes to your source data so that your Pozi Connect task files can be updated accordingly.

 ## FAQ

 ### How does Pozi Connect connect to my corporate database?